 “I noticed a few differences as soon as the holidays rolled around each month,” he said.
 “The Japanese celebrations seem to be rooted in celebrating the physical changes in nature around them such as the leaves changing color in fall, the trees blooming in spring, the prodigious amounts of snow up north in the winter …”

-There are 15 annual national holidays in Japan, and at least four are for seasonal acknowledgement: Vernal Equinox Day (March 20 or 21), Greenery Day (May 4), Marine Day (third Monday in July), and Autumnal Equinox Day (Sept.
+There are 16 annual national holidays in Japan, and at least five are for seasonal acknowledgement: Vernal Equinox Day (March 20 or 21), Greenery Day (May 4), Marine Day (third Monday in July), Mountain Day (August 11) and Autumnal Equinox Day (Sept.
 22 or 23).

 Judith LaFaver, Gourdie’s wife, enjoys the fanfare of seasonal beauty.

 Japan has a weather forecast for when the flowers will bloom

 “Hanami really is the best example of the differences between perceptions,” she said, “because there is nothing I can compare it to back home.
 We have an azalea festival, but the entire state of Oklahoma doesn’t track the potential flower blooming dates for months on end.”

 During March, sometimes even in February, meteorologists include regional cherry blossom date predictions called “sakura zensen (cherry blossom front)” along with the daily weather forecasts.